 Balkan Culture

 The Balkans is a diverse area with a number of different ethnic groups.
-While you are likely to encounter friendly, warm and welcoming people wherever you go, you should bear in mind that troubles in the region are not ancient history and in some places, cultural sensitivity is essential to avoid upset or offence.
+While you are likely to encounter friendly, warm and welcoming people wherever you go, you should bear in mind that troubles in the region are not ancient history, and in some places, cultural sensitivity is essential to avoid upsetting or offending.
 The Balkan countries do share characteristics, but one of the best things about touring in this part of Europe is the immense diversity you will encounter on your travels.

 Other Important Considerations